-8 Times You're Allowed To Feel Sorry For Yourself, So Get Your Pity Party On
+8 Times You're Allowed To Feel Sorry For Yourself

 I don't think anyone should spend too much time feeling sorry for themselves.
 Being "woe is me" all the time about everything is extremely tiring and horrendous to bear, not only for other people, but for the person who is getting in their own way by being a Negative Nancy all the time.
 But sometimes I do feel sorry for myself.
 It's a natural human emotion, and one you have to fight to get over when you feel it creeping in.
 It's okay to sometimes indulge that feeling, insofar as you might want to spend an evening on the couch crying and eating chocolates or whatever else it is you do when you've decided the world has constricted into a tiny bubble that includes only your head, and nothing else exists except your extreme sorrow.